End of globalisation post-COVID-19 – and the rise of self-sufficient cities

 HEAVY INDUSTRY MAY RETURN, BUT NOT TO THE WAY IT WAS

-Tuomo Kuosa suggests that outsourcing of production to low-cost countries may come to an end as governments start favouring supply chains that improve domestic security of supply and economic resilience.
+Tuomo Kuosa suggests that the outsourcing of production to low-cost countries may come to an end as governments start favouring supply chains that improve domestic security of supply and economic resilience.

 Aleksi Neuvonen agrees, highlighting that this will not mean things will return to how they were decades ago.

-“The logic of manufacturing is based on is certainly going to be re-evaluated.
-As manufacturing is more automated now, for instance, it will not create as many jobs as it used to.
-Similarly, service-based economies feel the impact of this slowdown acutely and consumer behaviour may change permanently, so we need to think what it means in terms of where the future jobs will be.”
+The logic of manufacturing will certainly be re-evaluated.
+As manufacturing is increasingly automated, for instance, it will not create as many jobs as it did in the past.
+Similarly, service-based economies feel the impact of this slowdown acutely, and consumer behaviour may change permanently, so we need to think about what it means in terms of where the future jobs will be.”

 “They would have very limited inter-block trade.
-Japan, India, Brazil, Russia and others would collaborate with the blocks less formally.
+Japan, India, Brazil, Russia and others would collaborate with the blocs less formally.
 Cities and regions could potentially have more autonomy inside these blocks than they used to have during the era of strong nation-states.”

 Continental blocks make sense in the sense that supply chains based on them are more secure than genuinely global ones, while still allowing specialised production and a sufficient amount of trade.